Impact Training

 Practice helps to fix the story in your mind and you don’t want to spoil an otherwise good speech by “bumbling” a story.

-I believe that if you put those 8 tips to good use when you want to use storytelling in your public speaking, your speeches will improve tremendously.
+I believe that if you put those 8 techniques to good use when you want to use storytelling in your public speaking, your speeches will improve tremendously.

 As for my career as Accountant to the Small Business Stars…it began and ended with those cornflakes cartoons.